 We generally do not enter into binding purchase commitments.
-Our principal commitments consist of obligations under our credit facility, leases for office space and minimum contractual obligations.
+Our principal commitments consist of obligations under our credit facility, leases for office space, inventory related purchase obligations, and minimum contractual obligations.
 Other obligations consist primarily of subscription services.
-The following table describes our commitments to settle contractual obligations in cash as of January 2, 2021 (in thousands):
+The following table describes our commitments to settle contractual obligations in cash as of January 1, 2022 (in thousands):